-Thirty-second Sunday of Ordinary Time, Year A, November 6, 2011
+Thirty-second Sunday of Ordinary Time, November 8, 2020

-Some Jews lived in the hostile pagan environment of Alexandria, Egypt, about 100 years before Jesus.
-An anonymous author wrote for them a book praising the wisdom of their faithful ancestors.
+About 100 years before Jesus, for Jews living among hostile pagans, a sage wrote a book praising the wisdom of their faithful ancestors.
 In this passage he personifies that wisdom as someone whom they would find very attractive.

 For several years, the earliest Christians expected Jesus soon to return in glory and bring history to its climax.
 When some Christian friends died before Jesus came back, they wondered how it would all work out.
 Saint Paul gives his answer in this, from the earliest of his letters.